peteroupc/encoding/docs/PeterO.Text.Encodings.md

         int offset,
         int length);

  Reads a portion of a byte array from a data source and converts the bytes from a given encoding to a text string.
-Errors in decoding are handled by replacing erroneous bytes with the replacement character (U+FFFD).
-In the .NET implementation, this method is implemented as an extension method to any object implementing ICharacterEncoding and can be called as follows:  `enc.DecodeToString(bytes, offset, length)`  .
+Errors in decoding are handled by replacing erroneous bytes with the replacement character (U + FFFD).
+In the.NET implementation, this method is implemented as an extension method to any object implementing ICharacterEncoding and can be called as follows:  `enc.DecodeToString(bytes, offset,
+            length)` .
 If the object's class already has a DecodeToString method with the same parameters, that method takes precedence over this extension method.

- In the .NET implementation, this method is implemented as an extension method to any object implementing ICharacterEncoding and can be called as follows:  `enc.DecodeToString(bytes, offset, length)`  .
+ In the.NET implementation, this method is implemented as an extension method to any object implementing ICharacterEncoding and can be called as follows:  `enc.DecodeToString(bytes, offset,
+            length)` .
 If the object's class already has a  `DecodeToString`  method with the same parameters, that method takes precedence over this extension method.

           <b>Parameters:</b>

  * <i>enc</i>: An object implementing a character encoding (gives access to an encoder and a decoder).